Mustafa-nox123/cargo-car-rental/cargo-car-rental/APIs/README.md

 bash
    npm run dev

-Access the application Open your browser and navigate to: http://localhost:3000
+->Access the application Open your browser and navigate to:

+   http://localhost:3000

-Database Schema
+-> Database Schema
 Key Tables
 Customer